jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 - React is a library that utilizes JavaScript to create user interfaces.
 - Code pertaining to the front-end can be accessed by navigating to the ‘src’ folder, then by clicking on the ‘front-end’ folder.
 - ‘App.js’ is the main page that launches upon the application being run.
   - Every other UI page is split into components that are rendered dependent on the program’s state from the user’s actions.
-Given this, all of our UI components exist in their own folder named according to what it displays within the central folder titled ‘components’.
+Given this, all of our UI components exist in their own folder named according to what they display within the central folder titled ‘components’.
 - ‘helper-methods.js’ contains various functions that are called throughout the application.
 The majority of these functions play a crucial role for interacting with the Firebase database (for example, to create users after form submission, to send verification and password reset emails for authenticated users, etc.).
 - Credentials for interacting with the database are within firebase-init.js.
 - ‘index.js’ allows the Mentee and Mentor forms to be rendered independently from the central website.